Smart-IoT-Systems/FaaS4IoT/proxy/README.md

   -	Simple Proxy: used when we are receiving NGSI-based data from devices.
   -	Registered Proxy: used when the device and its entities are registered on the Orion broker at Cloud.
   -	Unregistered Proxy: used when the device and its entities are not registered on the Orion broker at Cloud.

+We are offerning some examples using different policies of proxy [here](https://github.com/Smart-IoT-Systems/FaaS4IoT/tree/main/proxy/examples)